 I will start out by saying I am NOT an artist.
 So my first dandelion hand painted dresser took me awhile to get all the dimensions right, figure out placements and figure out the easiest way to paint a dandelion.
-Once I finished it I couldn’t part with it, but it was so popular when I brought the dresser below home my husband said…”why don’t you do dandelions on this dresser too?”
-He has great ideas sometimes!
-(I took before pictures…but they have disappeared which makes me so sad)
+Once I finished it I couldn’t part with it.
+You can view my full post here.

-The wood grain is beautiful on this dresser which is the perfect back drop for these dandelions.
+The wood grain is beautiful on this dresser, creating the perfect backdrop for these dandelions.
 I painted the frame of this dresser with Benjamin Moore’s White Dove and lightly distressed the edges.
-I stained the front of the drawers with Jacobean by Miniwax.
-I sealed this piece with a waterbased polyurethane it seems to hold up the best against my kids.
-I used glass knobs as to not cover up the dandelions too much.
+I stained the front of the drawers with Jacobean by Minwax.
+Next, I sealed this piece with a waterbased polyurethane.
+This seems to hold up the best with my kids.
+Opting for glass knobs helped to not cover up the dandelions too much.

-I did replace the top of this dresser.
-There was some water damage and the veneer was peeling, I tried to salvage the old top but peeling the veneer off but it was going to be a very time consuming job, so I decided to replace it instead.
+One big change I made was to replace the top of this dresser.
+Unfortunately, there was some water damage and the veneer was peeling.
+I tried to salvage the old top, but peeling the veneer off was going to be a very time consuming job.
+So, replacing it seemed to be the best option.
 At Lowe’s they carry pine panels that are already joined together (here).
 So all I had to do was cut it down to the size, route the edges, paint it and reattach it.

 And I just love these caster wheels!
 They add so much character and charm to this little dresser.